-Island Health declared an outbreak of COVID-19 at Nanaimo Regional General Hospital on Saturday after three tested positive for the virus.
+Island Health has declared a COVID-19 outbreak at Nanaimo Regional General Hospital after three patients in a rehab unit tested positive for the virus.

-The outbreak at NRGH is limited to the east wing of the fourth floor.
+That outbreak at NRGH was limited to the east wing of the fourth floor.